Harvard Collection of Historical Scientific Instruments: Collection

+Governance

 The collection continues to be expanded, under the guidance of David P. Wheatland Curator Sara J. Schechner.
 Originally a part of the Harvard Library system, the CHSI is now presented under the auspices of Harvard's Department of the History of Science, and is one of the four Harvard Museums of Science and Culture.

 The CHSI is also affiliated with the American Alliance of Museums.

 A strategic plan has been developed to expand the CHSI's missions of preservation, education, research, and display, including expanded educational outreach and higher-profile public exhibitions.